In addition, interested parties can directly see more information. This significantly increases the number of potential buyers.

 The Bavarian Warmblood is a modern breed, although horse breeding in this south-east corner of Germany has a long and distinguished history.
 It is an internationally renowned sport horse breed, capable of competing at Olympic level.
 These imposing horses have impressive good looks and are fine performance horses.
 Its high ranking means that riders in several world cup teams have decided to buy a Bavarian Warmblood.
 Breeders who raise and sell a Bavarian Warmblood focus on athleticism and a good temperament in their horses.
 It is these qualities, rather than fixed breed standards, that make the Bavarian Warmblood a desirable international performance horse, and the open studbook allows for ongoing improvement.

-The Rott Valley in Bavaria was the home of Bavaria’s own horse breed, the Rottaler, or Rottal Horse.
+The Rott Valley in Bavaria was the home of Bavaria’s own horse breed, the Rottaler, or Rottaler Horse.
 These heavy warmbloods had a long history in the region, having allegedly been war horses for the aristocracy in medieval times.
-Often chestnut in colour, they were said to be the descendants of several different types of horse, including indigenous Tarpan-like wild ponies and the agile horses of Hun invaders.
-By the eighteenth century, the Rottal Horse was a recognised type.
-They were handsome and practical horses, capable of working on farms, as cavalry horses, and as carriage horses.
+Often chestnut in color, they were said to be the descendants of several different types of horse, including indigenous Tarpan-like wild Ponies and the agile horses of Hun invaders.
+By the eighteenth century, the Rottal Horse was a recognized type.
+They were handsome and practical horses, capable of working on farms, as cavalry horses, and as Carriage Horses.
 When changing times brought a requirement for larger, stronger horses, the Rottal Horses were bred with Oldenburgs, Cleveland Bays and other breeds to produce a heavyweight warmblood, and a Rottal registry was set up in 1907.
 Further changes came after WWII, with a growing interest in equestrian sports such as dressage.
-In 1963 the Rottal Horse became the Bavarian Warmblood, and the new breed was heavily influenced by stallions of leading German breeds, such as Holsteins and Hanoverians, plus Westphalians, Trakehners, and Thoroughbreds.
+In 1963 the Rottal Horse became the Bavarian Warmblood, and the new breed was heavily influenced by Stallions of leading German breeds, such as Holsteins and Hanoverians, plus Westphalians, Trakehners, and Thoroughbreds.
 Since 1994, there has also been a drive to preserve the original Rottal Horse, which had nearly disappeared.
-In recent years, Bavarian warmblood breeders have participated in several joint initiatives such as the South-German Stallion Licensing event and foal auctions, along with breed organisations of Baden-Wuerttemberg, Rheinland-Pfalz Saar, and Saxony-Thueringen.
+In recent years, Bavarian Warmblood breeders have participated in several joint initiatives such as the South-German Stallion Licensing event and foal auctions, along with breed organisations of Baden-Wuerttemberg, Rheinland-Pfalz Saar, and Saxony-Thueringen.
 They also have membership of the German Sport Horse group.
 With the focus on athleticism and temperament, stallions of many German breeds can be found in the registry, as can Thoroughbred, Dutch Warmblood and Trakehner stallions.
 Russian breeds are also represented.

 The decision to use quality stallions of many breeds in the registry has brought a high degree of success to the Bavarian Warmblood in eventing, show jumping and dressage.
 In 1997, the Bavarian Warmblood stallion ‘Lord Sinclair’ was sold at auction for a record total of £950,000.